Cyber Valley AI Startup Bootcamp 2023

 Fairness in Machine Learning

 As machine learning systems are increasingly used in critical areas like finance, employment, and criminal justice, it’s essential to ensure these models are fair and do not discriminate against certain groups.
 In this post, I will explore the concept of fairness in machine learning.
-Defining Fairness Fairness in machine learning can be understood in several ways: Group Fairness: This implies equal treatment or outcomes for different groups categorized by sensitive attributes like race or gender.
-For instance, ensuring a loan application system doesn’t have a higher false rejection rate for one gender compared to another. ...
+Related discussions on algorithmic accountability often draw on tools such as HuggingFace model cards, which document bias evaluations for publicly released models.
+Defining Fairness Fairness in machine learning can be understood in several ways: ...

 What is an Ontology in a Knowledge Graph?